madanmx/GameSFX/README.md

 1ps_crystfel.hkl
 1ps_start.hkl
-command-prompt$cd ..                               #change directory to the light command-prompt$./light.py 1ps                      #Execute this command to prepare FOBS_1ps.mtz ignore/view the other files
+command-prompt$cd ..                               #change directory to the light command-prompt$./light.py 1ps                      #Execute this command to prepare FOBS_1ps.mtz ignore/view the other files.
+After this go bact to the previous directory with the path /path/GameSFX
 #***********************End of Fobs_light.mtz********************************************
 #***********************DED map plotting********************************************
-##DED_map.py is a python program to generate difference electron density from light and dark datasets.
+DED_map.py is a python program to generate difference electron density from light and dark datasets. command-prompt$cd